Cluster space¶

 >>> cs = ClusterSpace(atoms, [7.0, 5.0], chemical_symbols)

-now specifies which species are allowed
+where chemical_symbols now specifies which species are allowed for each lattice site in atoms.

-Inactive sites¶
+Inactive sites

 The sublattice functionality also allows one to have inactive sites.
 For example, if we consider the system above but would like to keep the Cl lattice fixed it can be achived via